|Overall Rating||Pretty Good|

 Set Up: Centered always 23″ wide always 15 front and -15 back always.

-On Snow Feel: This has a solid stable feel for those that like speed regular or switch on the groomers and also has a great ability to pop off rollers.
-It’s stable between the feet but feels more like an aggressive camber twin still in a lot of ways.
-It’s not super aggressive but instead, we’d just say it’s a little less catchy than camber.
+On Snow Feel: This has a solid stable feel for those that like a stable feel underfoot and it picks up speed pretty well for its flex regular or switch on the groomers and also has a great ability to pop off rollers.
+It’s not super aggressive or technical in comparison to camber but it feels like it’s almost there with mostly camber boards like the Outsiders.
+That’s weird because there is more early rise with the DOA but they feel pretty close.
 The flat after the camber is close to the snow and there is still an edge waiting to be caught if you don’t stay on your game.
 The boards’ personality type calls for semi-aggressive to aggressive riders on a budget.
-It’s all about stability at pretty good speed, power butter and mostly air.
+It’s all about stability at pretty good speed, power butter, and mostly air.

 Powder: This is better than a camber board but just by a little.
 Most riders who will like this board don’t mind the kind of stay on your game ride in powder that this has.
 So compared to camber this is better but there will still be some work of your rear leg to stay afloat If you are a rider that needs an easy float then look to another board when it gets deep.